SeanKilleen/seankilleen.github.io/_posts/2024-01-20-how-i-created-an-automated-and-humane-hiring-process-using-jira.md

   * Candidate e-mail address
   * Link to where they came in (LinkedIn application or link to an e-mail in my inbox).
   * Optional public feedback to respond to the candidate if we rejected them
-* Set up a Calendly link (New outlook has the My bookings feature that can do something similar)
+* Set up a [Calendly](https://calendly.com) link (New Outlook has [Bookings With Me feature](https://support.microsoft.com/en-au/office/bookings-with-me-setup-and-sharing-ad2e28c4-4abd-45c7-9439-27a789d254a2) that can do something similar)
   * This allows candidates to schedule with me while respecting my preferences without back & forth.
   * It lets me set a max amount of meetings per day, notice needed for prep time, gap time between meetings, etc.
 * Made use of Jira labels on the issues -- these evolved organically but went something like:
   * If they had something I was looking for, I labeled it (`has_testautomation`, `has_devops`, `has_industry_experience`)
   * If they had something that set them apart, I labeled it (`standout_resume`, `has_referral`, `via_email` for those who did a nice e-mail intro)
-  * If they were down-selected after interview, I added that as a label too.
+  * If they were down-selected after interview, I added that `down-selected` as a label too.
-  * When I asked for feedback (more on that below), I added a label too so that I didn't do it more than once.
+  * When I asked for feedback (more on that below), I added a `feedback-requested` label so that I didn't ask more than once.

+## Adding Automation

 Now for some sweet stuff -- I added Jira automation.